NLmeng/maze-solver/README.md

 # Board game's path searching

-A project inspired by SFU's CMPT225.
+An A* algorithm path traversal project.
 Usage of A-Star, Graphs, and other data structures to create a best path searching algorithm to solve a board game.